Skyward176/.dotfiles/.github/README.md

 Here's a list of all the packages in my nvim config and their relevant keybinds.

-### vim-yoink
+### yanky.nvim

-Cycle through different yanked buffers
+Improves yank behavior.
+Important notes:
+- replaces put with yanky put
+- `<c-p>` and `<c-n>` let you cycle entries in yanky ring(clipboard, basically)

+Also gives cool put features(read keybinds file)

 ### vim-cutlass

-Delete actually deletes, adds a 'move' or 'cut' verb instead
+Delete actually deletes, adds a 'move' or 'cut' motion with the 'x' key.

 ### vim-subversive

-Adds substitute/find-replace motion
+Adds substitute/find-replace motion.
+Read the keybinds for details.

 ### vim-repeat